 Completion of Requirements

 The requirements for the Eng.Sc.D. degree must be completed in no more than seven years.
-The seven-year time period begins at the time the student becomes a candidate for the Eng.Sc.D. degree or a candidate for the professional degree, whichever occurs first, and extends to the date on which the dissertation defense is held.
+The seven-year time period begins at the time the student becomes a candidate for the Eng.Sc.D. degree and extends to the date on which the dissertation defense is held.

 Extension of the time allowed for completion of the degree may be granted on recommendation of the student’s sponsor and the department chairman to the dean when special circumstances warrant.
 Such extensions are initiated by submitting a statement of work in progress and a schedule for completion together with the sponsor’s recommendation to the department chairman.